How to Change Text Message to iMessage on iPhone 2026

-Changing a text message to iMessage on iPhone takes one toggle and about 30 seconds.
-We tested the switch on an iPhone 15 and an iPhone 12 mini running iOS 18.3, and both activated within a minute on home Wi-Fi.
+Changing a text message to iMessage on iPhone takes one toggle and only a moment.
+We tested the switch on an iPhone 15 and an iPhone 12 mini running iOS 18.3, and both activated quickly on home Wi-Fi.
 When the toggle works, your green SMS bubbles turn blue for every Apple-to-Apple thread on the device.

 - Turn on iMessage by opening Settings, tapping Messages, and flipping the iMessage switch; your iPhone activates over Wi-Fi or cellular in about 60 seconds